-The department pursues the vision of the skilled practitioner who demonstrates skill competence, communication and interpersonal skills, knowledge and understanding of human development and human diversity, and the ability to engage broad contradictory world views.
-The department asserts importance of experiential learning to develop specific skill competencies in students, effective written, spoken and technological communication; reflective, intentional and meaningful action, the ability to engage the contradictions implicit in multiple perspectives and audiences, and a commitment to diversity in community.
+A student in Education Studies has the opportunity to become a skilled practitioner who demonstrates skill competence, communication and interpersonal skills, knowledge and understanding of human development and human diversity, and the ability to engage broad contradictory world views.
+Experiential learning is an important means of developing these specific skill competencies in students.

 Some of these experiences encourage a critical application of the meaning of ‘cognitive change’ to spaces outside of the brick and mortar and virtual classrooms.
 They are intended to cultivate an understanding of the ways that teaching and learning are achieved subconsciously in these and other alternative living spaces, together with the documented effects of this subconscious learning.
 They establish a resume/portfolio of a knowledge base grounded in demonstrable practical experience.